AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 ### Step 3.
 Install the Apps

-Follow the steps before to install Safe Workplace Tracing App along with configuration
+Follow the steps before installing and configuring the Safe Workplace Tracing App

 *Install the app using the deployment packages*